Procedures for Transfer of Academic Credit

 Board of Trustees policy provides the maximum opportunity for transfer within the University of Maine System.
 To effect successful transfer experiences for UMS students, the following transfer practices are endorsed and followed by University of Maine System institutions.

 - Generally, course grades do not transfer from institution to institution.
 Semester and cumulative grade point averages reflect only those courses taken at the home institution.
 Exceptions to this policy are approved by the Vice Chancellor for Academic Affairs.
-Students in external degree programs and/or taking courses at distant sites and centers should inquire about any exceptions which may apply.
+Students in external degree programs and/or taking courses at distant sites and centers should inquire about any exceptions with may apply.

 - Grades of C- or better in courses taken within the University of Maine System and accepted for transfer credit will be recorded on the student’s transcript although not computed into the cumulative grade point average.